-- Complaint/Allegation received and registered in Child Protection Database and matter referred to the Team Leader Child Protection.
+- Complaint/Allegation received and registered in Child Protection Database and matter referred to the Supervisor: Child Safety

 When any complaint is received the initial assessment will determine the nature of the complaint.

-Depending on the nature of the matter, it is referred to the appropriate member of the Legal, Staff Wellbeing and Professional Services Team, or other appropriate officer within the broader Human Resources Directorate.
+Depending on the nature of the matter, it is referred to the appropriate member of the Child Protection team (Governance & Legal Directorate).

 An initial assessment is undertaken and includes:

-Identifying whether the alleged conduct requires a report to external authorities such as the NSW Police, Federal Police and/or Family and Community Services (FACS).
+- Identifying whether the alleged conduct requires a report to external authorities such as the NSW Police, Federal Police and/or Department of Communities and Justice (DCJ).
 If the alleged conduct is considered to be criminal in nature, SCS or the school (under the advice of SCS) will make a report to the NSW Police.
 It is a matter for the NSW Police to determine whether the matter is within its jurisdiction.

-If the allegation identifies a child to be at significant risk of harm, a report is made to FACS as per SCS procedures.
-The complainant is also advised they may make a report directly to FACS.
+- If the allegation identifies a child to be at significant risk of harm, a report is made to DCJ as per SCS procedures.
+The complainant is also advised they may make a report directly to DCJ

-Where necessary reporting the allegation to both NSW Police and FACS.
+- Where necessary reporting the allegation to both NSW Police and DCJ

-Not progressing the SCS internal investigations until the NSW Police and/or FACS have assessed the matter and advised SCS whether or not it can proceed.
-During this time SCS will continue to undertake a risk assessment in relation to the scenario and communicate closely with police and/or FACS.
+- Not progressing the SCS internal investigations until the NSW Police and/or DCJ have assessed the matter and advised SCS whether or not it can proceed.
+During this time SCS will continue to undertake a risk assessment in relation to the scenario and communicate closely with police and/or DCJ.

-Where information arises that identifies a need for a report to the NSW Police or FACS, SCS will make that report at that time and suspend its own process until such time as clearance is given to continue.
+- Where information arises that identifies a need for a report to the NSW Police or DCJ, SCS will make that report at that time and suspend its own process until such time as clearance is given to continue.

-Identifying whether the alleged conduct requires a notification to the NSW Ombudsman.
+- Identifying whether the alleged conduct requires a notification to the Office of the Children’s Guardian

-Identifying other agencies that should be informed of process.
-For example, in the case of an external contractor, their own employer; the Provincial Leader of a Religious Order if the complaint relates to a Religious.
+- Identifying other agencies that should be informed of the For example, in the case of an external contractor, their own employer; the Provincial Leader of a Religious Order if the complaint relates to a religious member of staff.